rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-07-15-introducing-inchworms.md

 We've been working with Rails Girls Summer of Code for two weeks now and here is a short review...

 In the first week we tried and managed to get the hang of the Ruby framework Sinatra.
-And in the second we were busy with screencasting our newly acquired knowledge for other beginners.
+In the second we were busy with screencasting our newly acquired knowledge for other beginners.
 The first week went pretty fast, the second was a bit exhausting because we had to review and redo everything on a Mac with an older version of Ruby (previosly we both worked with Ubuntu).
 But also we learned a lot!
 Primarily how to cope with failure.

 **We're both in the rubymosters project group**, where we meet once a week and learn how to code.
 It was there we first heard about the Rails Girls Summer of Code.
-Since we both enjoyed learning how to code so much we thought RGSoC would be fantastic to participate.
-We could spend every day, not just one evening a week, learning.
+Since we both enjoyed learning how to code so much we thought RGSoC would be fantastic to participate in: we could spend every day, not just one evening a week, learning.

 **Our RGSoC-goal is** to understand how to build a couple of sample apps with [Sinatra](http://sinatrarb.com), produce some screencasts for installing and working with Sinatra, refactor some Sinatra tests, and in the last month build a web application for the visualization of a large public dataset of EU farm-subsidies.
 We will do this together with the [open knowledge foundation](http://okfn.de/).